abhishekdevelops/Technical-Documentation/README.md

 Technical Documentation Page

-This project is a Technical Documentation Page built as part of my learning journey for the Responsive Web Design Certification from **[freeCodeCamp](https://www.freecodecamp.org/)**
+This project is part of my journey toward earning the Responsive Web Design Certification from **[freeCodeCamp](https://www.freecodecamp.org/)**.
+It is a technical documentation page designed to provide structured and accessible information on a specific topic.

-Features:
+Features
+✔️ Responsive layout for seamless viewing across different screen sizes ✔️ Fixed sidebar navigation for easy access to different sections ✔️ Uses semantic HTML for improved accessibility and readability ✔️ Styled with CSS to create a clean and professional design ✔️ Includes code snippets for better understanding of key concepts

+Technologies Used
+HTML for structuring the content
-Built using HTML & CSS for structured and semantic content.
+CSS for styling and layout
-A fixed sidebar navigation for easy access to different sections.
-Uses media queries to ensure responsiveness across devices.
-Includes code snippets to enhance readability.
+Media Queries for responsive design

 Live Demo: